-Priority for placement in all of the in house clinics and externships is given to students in their final semester or year who have not previously enrolled in a clinical program.
+Priority for placement in all of the in house clinics and externships is given to students in their final semester or year who have not previously enrolled in a clinical program or externship.

 Keep in mind that students are limited to 12 credit hours from clinics and externships combined.

-Students interested in an in house clinic or externship must submit apply on Symplicity prior to the deadline for the desired semester.
+Students interested in an in house clinic or externship must submit the application on Symplicity prior to the deadline for the desired semester.
 Dates are advertised via Symplicity and by e-mail.